 - Stomach pains and extreme discomfort- Bloating and fluid retention- Dizziness- Skin and hair changes- Backaches- Joint and muscle pain- Sleeping problems- Tender breasts- Nausea – Some weight gain…

 and the worst thing is constipation, which can be a hack of a problem.
-If this happens to you, you can read how to cure constipation on ianswerit.org, or on WebMD for excellent tips.
+If this happens to you, you can read how to cure constipation on ianswerit.org, or thebestconstipationsite tips on how to avoid constipation.

 These are typical physiological symptoms of PMS.
 Psychological symptoms may include: